Mon - Fri: 9:00AM - 5:00PM EST

 Public School Civil Rights Liability: Protecting Students from Discriminatory Harassment and Abuse

-What Constitutes Discriminatory Harassment in Schools
+What Constitutes Discriminatory Harassment in Schools?

-Discriminatory harassment may take many forms: verbal acts and name calling; nonverbal behavior, such as graphic and written statements; conduct that is physically threatening, harmful, or humiliating, among others.
-When the school is aware of but indifferent to this conduct, a civil rights lawsuit may arise.
-Consider these examples from our own practice: an African-American student who claims that his school failed to respond appropriately to being called racially inappropriate names, or a Jewish student who claims discrimination after being exposed to swastikas on the wall in the locker room.
-A school may also face liability if it perpetrates potentially discriminatory harassment, such as when a student with a disability is habitually restrained and secluded or excluded from attending a field trip.
-Physical and sexual abuse can create a hostile learning environment.
-So can the spread of rumors, such as when the school is abuzz about a female student said to be a slut who sleeps with her coach.
+Discriminatory harassment is defined as offensive or unwelcome conduct targeted at students based on their protected characteristics.
+It can take many forms, such as verbal acts and name-calling, nonverbal behavior, such as graphic and written statements, conduct that is physically threatening, harmful, or humiliating, and more.
+A civil rights liability lawsuit may arise when a school is aware of but indifferent to this conduct.
+Consider these examples from our practice: an African-American student who claims that his school failed to respond appropriately to being called racially inappropriate names or a Jewish student who claims discrimination after being exposed to swastikas on the wall in the locker room.

-When the harassment or abuse is in plain sight, widespread, or well known to students and staff — when it takes place routinely in school hallways, during classes, during recess, during lunch, or on a school bus — its signs are obvious enough to put the school district on notice of actionable harassment that requires an immediate response.
-In other cases, a district may become aware of a pattern of harassment after a single incident triggers an investigation that leads to the discovery of additional incidents that, together, may promote a hostile environment.
-In all cases, school districts must widely publicize adequate notice of their policies, procedures, and practices prohibiting harassment and for reporting, investigating, and resolving complaints.
+When the harassment or abuse is in plain sight, widespread, or well known to students and staff — when it takes place routinely in school hallways, during classes, during recess, during lunch, or on a school bus — its signs are prominent enough to put the school district on notice of actionable harassment that requires an immediate response.
+In other cases, a district may become aware of a pattern of harassment or abuse after a single incident triggers an investigation that leads to the discovery of additional incidents that may promote a hostile environment.
+In all cases, failure to act on this knowledge will be interpreted as the school’s tacit approval of these behaviors, and it may be held accountable for civil rights liability.

-School districts have a legal responsibility not only to respond appropriately to discriminatory harassment, but to be proactive in preventing harassment and discriminatory conduct from occurring through practices that comply with standards governing student civil rights and discrimination.
-School districts are required to provide training to the larger school community to ensure that all students, their families, and school staff members can recognize harassment and know how to respond to and report it.
+Public school districts must provide training to the larger school community to ensure that all students, their families, and school staff members can recognize discriminatory harassment or abuse and know how to respond to and report it.
 School districts with 15 or more employees must designate a Title IX and Section 504 coordinator to disseminate information to parents, provide staff with training and information about harassment policies, and ensure that the district’s practices and procedures comply with state and federal laws.
 This includes appropriately responding to parent complaints and ensuring that appropriate investigations take place and are documented.
+Eventually, most civil rights liability issues can be avoided if public schools uphold practices consistent with the legal and professional standard of care.

 Office of Civil Rights Standards for Protecting Students from Discriminatory Harassment

-The U.S. Department of Education’s Office for Civil Rights (OCR) ensures equal access to education through enforcement of student civil rights laws, including Title VI, Title II, and Title IX.
-Through guidance documents, policy statements, and other communications, OCR informs school districts and educational institutions that receive federal funds of their legal obligations related to the protection of students’ civil rights.
-These documents are intended to assist school districts in complying with the law.
-When OCR believes that “precedent-setting cases in the courts clarify specific elements of application of the law,” the office issues a “Dear Colleague” letter and supplementary materials to help K–12 school districts and higher-education institutions understand how those court decisions affect them.
-OCR communications such as these provide guidance to institutions and school districts for adjusting their own policies and practices to enhance civil rights protections and avoid civil rights violations.
+The U.S. Department of Education’s Office for Civil Rights (OCR) ensures equal access to education through enforcing student civil rights laws, including Title VI, Title II, and Title IX.
+Through guidance documents, policy statements, and other communications, OCR informs school districts and educational institutions receiving federal funds of their legal obligations to protect students’ civil rights.
+These resources are intended to assist public school districts in complying with the law to avoid civil rights liability issues.

-OCR guidance documents provide clear and unambiguous notice to school districts and other educational institutions about their obligations to protect students from sexual or disability-based discriminatory harassment, restraint and seclusion, and harassing and abusive conduct based on race or national origin.
-When a student experiences discriminatory harassment, he or she may no longer have equal access to education because of the school environment created by such behavior.
-The professional standard of care, including OCR’s standards and requirements under Title IX, Title VI, and Title II, requires that school districts effectively protect students from harassing and discriminatory conduct by:
+OCR guidance documents clearly and unambiguously inform school districts and other educational institutions about their obligations to protect students from sexual or disability-based harassment, restraint and seclusion, and harassing and abusive conduct based on race or national origin.
+When a student experiences harassment, they may no longer have equal access to education because of the school environment created by such behavior.

 • Developing policies and procedures meant to protect students from discrimination;

-• Designating and appropriately training an affirmative action and/or compliance officer, such as a Title IX or Title II coordinator responsible for participating in all investigations of discriminatory harassment, periodically assessing the district’s climate, and reviewing and ensuring the appropriateness of the district’s discriminatory harassment policies and procedures;
+• Designating and appropriately training an affirmative action and/or compliance officer, such as a Title IX or Title II coordinator, responsible for participating in all investigations of discriminatory harassment, periodically assessing the district’s climate, and reviewing and ensuring the appropriateness of the district’s discriminatory harassment policies and procedures;

-• Notifying all students and employees of the affirmative action and/or compliance officer’s name, title, and contact information, and publishing this information in all policies, regulations, student/staff handbooks, and other school publications;
+• Notifying all students and employees of the affirmative action and/or compliance officer’s name, title, and contact information and publishing this information in all policies, regulations, student/staff handbooks, and other school publications;

-Avoiding Costly Civil Rights Litigation Against Schools
+Avoiding Costly Civil Rights Liability Litigation Against Schools

 Like this article?
 Feel free to share: